zhouzhipeng/mailin/README.md

 # Mailin

-This is a library for writing SMTP servers in Rust.
-The library handles parsing, the SMTP state machine and building responses.
+This repository contains libraries for writing SMTP servers in Rust.

-Programs using the Mailin library are responsible for all IO including opening sockets and storing messages.
-Mailin makes the lifecycle of an SMTP session available by calling methods on an object that implements the `Handler` trait.

 ## Directory structure

 ### mailin

 The [mailin](mailin) directory contains the Mailin library.
+The library handles parsing, the SMTP state machine and building responses.

 ### mailin embedded